Zirconium(IV) silicate: Uses

-As of 1995, the annual consumption of zirconium silicate was nearly 1M tons.
+As of 1995, the annual consumption of zirconium silicate was nearly 1 million tonnes.
 The major applications exploit its refractory nature and resistance to corrosion by alkali materials.
 Two end-uses are for enamels, and ceramic glazes.
 In enamels and glazes it serves as an opacifier.
 It can be also present in some cements.

 Another use of zirconium silicate is as beads for milling and grinding.

-Thin films of zirconium silicate and hafnium silicate produced by chemical vapor deposition, most often MOCVD, can be used as a high-k dielectric as a replacement for silicon dioxide in semiconductors.
+Thin films of zirconium silicate and hafnium silicate produced by chemical vapor deposition, most often MOCVD, can be used as a high-κ dielectric as a replacement for silicon dioxide in semiconductors.

 Zirconium silicates have also been studied for potential use in medical applications.
 For example, ZS-9 is a zirconium silicate that was designed specifically to trap potassium ions over other ions throughout the gastrointestinal tract.

 Zirconium silicate is also used as foundry sands due to its high thermal stability.
 It is also the primary source of zirconium, which is used in various applications, including in nuclear reactors, due to its high resistance to corrosion and low neutron absorption.